-We use an electronic portfolio system called Fresh Grade, to provide evidence of learning as it occurs.
-Fresh Grade is a platform that provides visual ways to communicate learning and inform you in a timely way what outcomes we are focusing on, and how you can be involved in your child’s progress and mastery levels.
+We use an electronic portfolio system called Seesaw, to provide evidence of learning as it occurs.
+Seesaw is a platform that provides visual ways to communicate learning and inform you in a timely way what outcomes we are focusing on, and how you can be involved in your child’s progress and mastery levels.
 Learners have the ability to be a part of monitoring their learning targets and goals and upload evidence of work that demonstrates where they are in their learning.

 The portfolio allows learners to post videos, photographs, writing samples, and much more to represent their learning.
 This interactive digital portfolio empowers the learner to be an integral part of the process and their own personal progress.
 It increases opportunities for each learner to speak to their families and teachers about their learning and clearly understand and articulate their learning goals.

 Our professional learning community of teachers work together to be knowledgeable with multi-grade level standards.
 Together they create pacing guides and benchmarks for learning that allows them to closely monitor progress and mastery of standards.

 The instructional staff, intentionally plan for what needs to be mastered at each appropriate level, making sure that they assess what is taught, inform the learner and each of the staff on the performance of where each child is in the learning process.

 Reporting evidence on student learning as it is occurring allows parents to be a part of seeing and interacting with their children’s progress.
 It is a natural way of allowing the time children need to construct knowledge and mastery.
 Typical report cards generally inform you whether children have passed or failed at the end of the grading period, where a visual portfolio provides representations of learning weekly to support success.
 Parents can post questions, compliments, and even suggestions toward the personal goals.
 This allows students, teachers, and parents to be a part of the learning goals being focused on for mastery within each of the nine-week periods instead of at the end of each nine weeks.